 Formicaruim accessories: Heat source (heat mate, heating cable or heat lamp).

 Substrate type: This species can walk well on most surfaces.
 Glass, vinyl tubing, acrylics, sand, clay and grout pose no issues.
 They can also climb vertical and upside down on glass.
+Vinyl tubing shouldn't be too steep (30% angle or less) as the majors have trouble climbing steeprt angles.

 *Some ant shops state 21-24°C which is way too cold.
 Below 25°C the brood grows very slow.
 Anthouse, a spanish ant shop (they gotta know) states 30°C as ideal nesting temperature which matches my own experience.